Houston Gem and Mineral Society

 GENERAL MEETING and SECTIONS

-Scroll down for information about the General Meeting and the six special interest Sections.
-Photo galleries and information sheets are available with all of them.
+Scroll down for information about the General Meeting and the eight special interest Sections.
+Photo galleries and information sheets are available with most of them.
 Run your mouse arrow over the photographs and over the buttons.
 If the arrow changes to a hand while over a photo or over a button, click on it to see the attached file.

 General meeting attendance